5 Tips for Onboarding a Virtual Assistant

 6. What's on your plate / Goals for this week

 Weekly meetings are also a great time to bounce new ideas around between the two of you.
-Perhaps the assistant has worked with a program that she feels would increase productivity in a certain area or the client is hoping to expand her business in a new direction and uncertain how the assistant can step in to help.
+Perhaps the assistant has worked with a program that she feels would increase productivity in a particular area or the client is hoping to expand her business in a new direction and uncertain how the assistant can step in to help.
 Set aside 5-10 minutes for this and have some of your ideas mapped out (written down) when you arrive to the meeting.

 2. Create Weekly Task List